-- Classic ECG findings of WPW syndrome include a short PR interval (less than 120 ms), a wide QRS complex of longer than 120 ms with a slurred onset producing a delta wave in the early part of QRS and secondary ST-T wave changes.
+- Classic ECG findings of WPW syndrome include a short PR interval (less than 120 ms), a prolonged QRS complex of longer than 120 ms with a slurred onset producing a delta wave in the early part of QRS and secondary ST-T wave changes[2, 9].

 - Repolarisation abnormalities are common in patients with WPW syndrome.